 Long-term debt consists of four loans from the Virginia Water Facilities Revolving Fund.
-The first loan was originally made in 1997 in the amount of \$250,000, but through regular annual payments has been reduced to \$12,500.
+The first loan was originally made in 1997 in the amount of \$250,000, but through regular annual payments was paid off in the current year.
 In 2011 the Commission received another \$250,000 loan from the Virginia Water Facilities Revolving Fund to increase the revolving loan fund for wastewater loans.
 This loan consisted of a \$125,000 no interest loan and a \$125,000 "principal forgiveness" loan.
-As of June 30, 2018, \$125,000 had been drawn on this loan and an additional \$125,000 on the "principal forgiveness loan".
-This loan has been reduced by regular annual payments to \$62,500.
+As of June 30, 2019, \$125,000 had been drawn on this loan and an additional \$125,000 on the "principal forgiveness loan".
+This loan has been reduced by regular annual payments to \$50,000.
+During FY2016 the Commission received another loan in the amount of \$250,000 loan from the Virginia Water Facilities Revolving Fund to increase the revolving Fund to increase the revolving loan fund for increase the revolving loan fund for wastewater loans.
+This loan has been reduced by regular annual payments to \$50,000.
 During FY2016 the Commission received another loan in the amount of \$250,000 loan from the Virginia Water Facilities Revolving Fund to increase the revolving loan fund for wastewater loans.
-As of June 30, 2018, only \$75,902 had been drawn on this loan but through regular annual payments has been reduced to \$65,902.
+As of June 30, 2019, only \$75,902 had been drawn on this loan but through regular annual payments has been reduced to \$56,856.
 A fourth loan in the amount of a \$250,000 loan from the Virginia Water Facilities Revolving Fund to capitalize the new revolving loan fund for living shoreline projects was settled in FY2018.
-As of June 30, 2018, only \$120,723 drawn down on this loan.
+As of June 30, 2019, \$182,867 has been drawn down on this loan but through regular annual payments has been reduced to \$174,534.